ietf-wg-cellar/matroska-specification/index_matroska.md

 `Matroska`: a multimedia container format based on EBML (Extensible Binary Meta Language)

-`Matroska Player`: A `Matroska Player` is a data parser that interprets the semantics of a Matroska document and creates a way for programs to play `Matroska` documents as audiovisual files.

 `Matroska Reader`: A `Matroska Reader` is a data parser that interprets the semantics of a Matroska document and creates a way for programs to use `Matroska`.

+`Matroska Player`: A `Matroska Player` is a `Matroska Reader` with a primary purpose of playing audiovisual files, including `Matroska` documents.

 # Basis in EBML